Replica symmetry breaking in spin glasses in the replica-free Keldysh formalism: Equivalence of ultrametric Keldysh dynamics and replica symmetry breaking

 \section{Equivalence of ultrametric Keldysh dynamics and replica symmetry breaking}

 The proposal of a connection between replicas and the classical Langevin theory of spin glasses goes back to the classic early work of Sompolinsky and Zippelius \cite{Sompolinsky1981,Sompolinsky1981b,Sompolinsky1982}.
 They proposed that replica symmetry breaking was associated with multiple exponentially long time scales which diverged as the thermodynamic limit was taken.
-Later, Cugliandolo and Kurchan \cite{Cugliandolo1993,Cugliandolo1994,Cugliandolo1995,Kurchan92} showed that the classical equations exhibited `aging' dynamics \cite{Bouchaud1992} in which the time scales remained finite, although exponentially long, even in the thermodynamic limit: they established an explicit connection between the aging equations and the replica symmetry breaking of the static problem.
+Later, Cugliandolo and Kurchan \cite{Cugliandolo1993,Cugliandolo1994,Cugliandolo1995,Kurchan1992} showed that the classical equations exhibited `aging' dynamics \cite{Bouchaud1992} in which the time scales remained finite, although exponentially long, even in the thermodynamic limit: they established an explicit connection between the aging equations and the replica symmetry breaking of the static problem.
+The connection to experimental dynamical observables was clarified in Refs. \cite{Franz1998,Franz1999}, and further elaboration of the ultrametric case with full replica symmetry breaking was provided in Refs.~\cite{Crisanti2003, Crisanti2007}.
 The aging dynamics was extended to quantum $p$-spin spherical models \cite{Cugliandolo1999,Biroli2001,Schiro20} and large $M_s$ SU($M_s$) quantum Heisenberg spin models \cite{Biroli2002} with one-step replica symmetry breaking using the Keldysh formalism: in the slow dynamics regime, the Keldysh equations became identical to the classical Langevin equations.
 The important case of the quantum Sherrington-Kirkpatrick Ising model, {\it i.e.\/} the Ising spin glass in a transverse field, was briefly discussed by Kennett {\it et al.} \cite{Kennett2001a,Kennett2001b}.

-This section will present a general and model-independent discussion of the connection between replicas and glassy dynamics.
-The results apply to quantum and classical spin glasses with possibly full replica symmetry breaking, including the recently studied quantum Ising spin glass in both transverse and longitudinal fields with an Almeida-Thouless transition \cite{Tikhanovskaya2023}, and the SU(2) quantum Heisenberg spin glass \cite{Kavokine2023}.
-A related connection between supersymmetry and thermal symmetry in the paramagnetic phase of spin glasses was previously found by Kurchan \cite{Kurchan1992}.
+This section will present a general and model-independent discussion of the connection between replicas and glassy dynamics in the context of the Keldysh formalism.
+The analysis applies to quantum and classical spin glasses with possibly full replica symmetry breaking, including the recently studied quantum Ising spin glass in both transverse and longitudinal fields with an Almeida-Thouless transition \cite{Tikhanovskaya2024}, and the SU(2) quantum Heisenberg spin glass \cite{Kavokine2023}.
+A related connection between supersymmetry and thermal symmetry in the paramagnetic phase of spin glasses was previously found by Kurchan \cite{Kurchan1992} with applications to mode coupling theory discussed in Refs.~\cite{Caltagirone2012, Parisi2013, Ferrari2012}.